psinthong/AFrame/README.md

-# AFrame: The AsterixDB DataFrame
+# AFrame: An AsterixDB DataFrame

 Python data exploration library that integrates a Pandas-like user experience with a Big Data Management System, Apache AsterixDB to provide analysts with a familiar environment while scaling out the analytical operations over a large data cluster for Big Data analysis.